-1 2 3 4 5 6 7 8 9 ADVISORY OPINION 2014-07 Benjamin L. Ginsberg, Esq.
+1 ADVISORY OPINION 2014-07 2 3 4 5 6 7 8 9 10 11 12 13 Benjamin L. Ginsberg, Esq.
 Jones Day 51 Louisiana Avenue, N.W.
 Washington, D.C.
 20001 Marc E. Elias, Esq.
-Perkins Coie 700 Thirteenth Street, N.W., Suite 600 11 12 Washington, D.C.
-20005 13 Dear Messrs.
+Perkins Coie 700 Thirteenth Street, N.W., Suite 600 Washington, D.C.
+20005 Dear Messrs.
 Ginsberg and Elias: 14 We are responding to the advisory opinion request that you submitted on behalf of 15 Crowdpac concerning the application of the Federal Election Campaign Act, 2 U.S.C. §§ 431-57 16 (the "Act"), and Commission regulations to various aspects of Crowdpac's proposed web-based 17 contribution platform.
-The Commission concludes that (1) Crowdpac's services would not result 18 in impermissible contributions by Crowdpac to candidate committees; (2) Crowdpac may permit 19 its users to earmark contributions for eventual nominees or prospective candidates; (3) Crowdpac 20 may permit candidates to provide video content for Crowdpac candidate pages; and 21 (4) Crowdpac may use data derived from Commission reports to display aggregated campaign 22 finance data about candidates and may also use such data in its algorithm but may not display on 23 its website the names, cities, and states of individual contributors identified from Commission 24 reports.
+The Commission concludes that (1) Crowdpac's services would not result 18 in impermissible contributions by Crowdpac to candidate committees; (2) Crowdpac may permit 19 its users to earmark contributions for eventual nominees or prospective candidates; (3) Crowdpac 20 may permit candidates to provide video content for Crowdpac candidate pages; and 21 (4) Crowdpac may use data derived from Commission reports to display aggregated campaign 22 finance data about candidates and may also use such data in its algorithm and may display on its 23 website the names, cities, and states of individual contributors identified from Commission 24 reports.
 25 Background 26 The facts presented in this advisory opinion are based on your advisory opinion request 27 received on July 2, 2014 ("AOR").
-28 Crowdpac is a non-partisan, for-profit corporation that is incorporated in Delaware and 29 based in California.
-Crowdpac proposes to establish "a data driven political 'marketplace'" that
+28 Crowdpac is a non-partisan, for-profit corporation that is incorporated in Delaware and 29 based in California. "[T]o help raise the voice of individual contributors," Crowdpac proposes to

-- will provide to voters publicly available information about candidates for federal office in order - 2 to make it easier for voters to find and support candidates who share their priorities and positions - 3 on issues. - 4 Crowdpac will provide its users with various tools to help identify like-minded - 5 candidates.
-Crowdpac will allow users to identify their priority issues and view candidates' - 6 positions on those issues.
-Users will be able to search for candidates through criteria such as - 7 location, demographics, positions on issues, office sought, and incumbency status.
-Users will - 8 also be able to create their own "political profiles" that indicate their priority issues and positions - 9 on those issues.
+1 establish "a data-driven political 'marketplace'" that will provide to voters publicly available

+2 information about candidates for federal office in order to make it easier for voters to find and

+3 support candidates who share their priorities and positions on issues.

+Crowdpac will provide its users with various tools to help identify like-minded candidates.
+Crowdpac will allow users to identify their priority issues and view candidates' positions on those issues.
+Users will be able to search for candidates through criteria such as location, demographics, positions on issues, office sought, and incumbency status.
+Users will also be able to create their own "political profiles" that indicate their priority issues and positions on those issues.1
-To provide these tools, Crowdpac has developed a proprietary algorithm that will analyze

-- publicly available data such as floor speeches, proposed bills, and voting records to - determine which issues candidates prioritize and candidates' positions on those issues.
-The - algorithm will also utilize certain campaign finance information, including contributor - information contained in reports filed with the Commission.
-Crowdpac represents that its - algorithm is able to make inferences about issue positions of both candidates and contributors by - analyzing the patterns of which contributors support which candidates.
-Crowdpac's algorithm - will also incorporate data on candidates' contributions to other campaigns. - 18 Additionally, Crowdpac proposes to make available on its website certain information - 19 "regarding the functionality of its algorithm."
-Because the algorithm incorporates individual - 20 contributor information from campaign finance reports, Crowdpac might display certain - 21 information compiled from reports filed with the Commission, including the names, cities, and - states of individual contributors.
+To provide these tools, Crowdpac has developed a proprietary algorithm that will analyze publicly available data - such as floor speeches, proposed bills, and voting records - to determine which issues candidates prioritize and candidates' positions on those issues.
+The algorithm will also utilize certain campaign finance information, including contributor information contained in reports filed with the Commission.
+Crowdpac represents that its algorithm is able to make inferences about issue positions of both candidates and contributors by analyzing the patterns of which contributors support which candidates.
+Crowdpac's algorithm will also incorporate data on candidates' contributions to other campaigns.

+Additionally, Crowdpac proposes to make available on its website certain information "regarding the functionality of its algorithm."
+Because the algorithm incorporates individual contributor information from campaign finance reports, Crowdpac might display certain information compiled from reports filed with the Commission, including the names, cities, and states of individual contributors.